xaxix/mk312-bt/README.md

   zip with the gerbers
 - Quantity: No requirement, choose whatever you like
 - Thickness: 1.6
+- PCB Color:
-- PCB Color: No requirement, choose whatever you like
+   - Main Boards: No requirement, choose whatever you like
+   - Front Panel: Black is recommended, but not required.
+Choose whatever you like otherwise.
 - Surface finish: HASL
 - Copper weight: 1oz
 - Gold fingers: No
 - Material: Standard FR4
 - Panel by jlcpcb: No
 - Different Design
-   - 2 for main boards
+   - Main Boards: 2
-   - 1 for front panel
+   - Front Panel: 1
+- Remarks:
+   - Main Boards: V Score the Main Boards panel as indicated.
+   - Front Panel: Place all Fab Markings (Serial Numbers/Date Codes) on the BOTTOM side of the front panel board.

 ## Board Assembly Instructions - IMPORTANT

 1. Trim Potentiometer knobs to correct length if desired